zachvalenta/hacker-rank/README.md

 # what is this?

-* my working through of some Hacker Rank problems
+* Hacker Rank problems + other inteview-style questions

 # Hacker Rank particularities